sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnupg2-smime</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : CMS encryption and signing tool and smart card support for GnuPG
+Short desc    : CMS encryption and signing tool and smart card support for GnuPG
 URL          : https://www.gnupg.org/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : GnuPG is GNU's tool for secure communication and data storage.
+Descript     : GnuPG is GNU's tool for secure communication and data storage.
 This
              : package adds support for smart cards and S/MIME encryption and signing
              : to the base GnuPG package
 ```